qtranslate/qtranslate-xt/readme.txt

 ## Changelog ##

+### 3.4.6.4 ###
+* Enhancement: The list of avalable languages in "Not Available Message" and alternative language shown now follow the order of languges defined on configuration page, ignoring the default language.
+For example, if the first language in the order is English, the second is your native and the default, then English translation will be preferably shown as alternative language.
+Most sites are expected to be are unaffected, since the first language in order is normally the default langauge.
+However, it may make sense to first try to show most common language (like English in this example), instead of the default language.
+Now it is possible with putting the most common language to be the first in the order of languages.
+The order also affects language menu, widget and language shown when translation is not available.
+* Fix: consistency and caching of meta data translations.
+Known affected theme: [Sahifa](http://themeforest.net/item/sahifa-responsive-wordpress-news-magazine-blog-theme/2819356).
+[WP Issue](https://wordpress.org/support/topic/qtranslate-x-not-working-with-sahifa-custom-sliders).

 ### 3.4.6.2 stable ###
 * Fix: recovered translation of parent of a category on category edit page.